 1 million baht

-Arrival greeting and golf cart – As the term ‘elite’ suggests, you’ll be treated with such status when you’re greeted by a lady in a gold dress and driven to immigration (Currently only in Bangkok and Phuket).
+Arrival greeting and golf cart – As the term ‘elite’ suggests, you’ll be treated with such status when you’re greeted by a lady in a gold dress and driven to the fast-track lane at immigration (Currently only in Bangkok and Phuket).
+After helping you get stamped into the country, the assistants will help you retrieve your luggage and find your way to your car, train, or next flight.

-Airport AOT Limousine “luxury” transfers – Free short-haul transfers from the airport to your hotel (Bangkok, Chiang Mai, Phuket, Koh Samui).
+Free international and domestic transfers – Free short-haul transfers from the airport to your hotel (Bangkok, Chiang Mai, Phuket, Koh Samui).
 The maximum distance is 50km in Bangkok and can be used 24 times per year.
-Higher tier memberships provide a round trip service both to and from your residence.
+Higher-tier memberships provide a round-trip service both to and from your residence.

 - The Elite Visa does not give you permission to work or apply for a work permit.
 Technically it’s a glorified Multiple Entry Tourist Visa.